programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Adding Animations: Animation Frames

-As we have already seen, Plotly Express figures already feature some inbuilt interactivity.
-Yet there are a number of additional features which can be added for increased interactivity, two of which will be covered here: **animation frames and dropdown bars**.
+As we have seen, Plotly Express figures already feature some inbuilt interactivity.
+Yet, there are a number of other features which we could add to increase interactivity, including animation frames.

 An animation frame depicts the way data change in relation to a certain measure.
-In historical research, the most likely measure to be useful is *time*, although most other numerical variables with some inherent rankability (e.g. ordinal or interval data) should work.
+In historical research, the measure of time is the most likely to be useful, although most other numerical variables with some inherent rankability (e.g. ordinal or interval data) should work.
 A Plotly Express figure with an animation frame will contain an interactive toolbar which allows users not only to play/stop the animation but also to manually scroll to the data dispersion at selected points.

 To create a figure with an animation frame, start by using the usual method outlined in the above examples to specify which type of graph is desired.
 Then, within that method, use the `animation_frame` parameter to specify which variable should be used for visualising change.
 The example below builds a bar chart depicting changes in male and female homicide prosecutions over the sample period: